Heat Pipe Design

 Many factors go into the custom design of heat pipes: the heating load from the heat source, the designed purpose of the heat pipe (for example: to spread heat or exchange heat?), the heat pipe geometry (the evaporator and condenser section lengths, the length of the heat pipe, the number of bends and/or flattening, etc.), and the interface and attachment methods.

-Once the inputs are known, then a new design can be created or an existing design could be validated, first using thermal simulation and 3-D modeling techniques, and second using prototypes.
+Once the inputs are known, then a new design can be created or an existing design could be validated, first using 3-D modeling techniques, and second using prototypes and thermal testing.
 After these steps are carried out, the design can go into production.

 Each heat pipe can only carry a certain amount of energy per second.
 This means heat loads larger than 30 or 50 watts may require multiple heat pipes or a single heat pipe of larger diameter to move the heat from the heat source.
 Another thing to consider is the temperature of the heat source, as more restrictive temperature control methods require heat pipes with higher thermal capacity.
 Also, a heat pipe used to spread heat from a small heat source to a large heat exchanger will be designed differently than a heat pipe used to exchange the heat from the heat source to a dissipation point.